Chapainawabganj 100 MW (BPDB) HFO Power Plant

 Criticism

-A discussion meeting on the environmental and socio-economic impact assessment of the 100 MW power plant project was held in Chapainawabganj.
-Bangladesh Power Development Board (BPDB) organized a meeting in 2017 in Chapainawabganj.
-At the time, the speakers said that the life of the people of the area had become difficult due to the toxic smoke and excessive vibration of the 104 MW power plant of Sinha Group established in Amnura.
+A discussion meeting on environmental and socio-economic impact assessment of the 100 MW power plant project was held in Chapainawabganj.
+Bangladesh Power Development Board (BPDB) organised a meeting in 2017 in Chapainawabganj.
+At the time, the speakers said that the life of the people of the area has become difficult due to the toxic smoke and excessive vibration of the 104 MW power plant of Sinha Group established in Amanura.
 The power plant caused crop loss.
 (GB, 2017).
-According to the Environmental Conservation Rule 1997 the project falls in the red category indicating it as potentially polluting sector (MOEFCC 1997).
+According to the environmental conservation rule 2023 the project falls in the “Red” indicating it as a potential harmful project for the environment (MOEFCC 2023).

 References